Simpson University for Seniors

 A: Check with your employer to see if he/she will accept these courses for CEU “credits”.

-A: You can register and pay by check in the Advancement Office, third floor of the Owen Center.
+A: You may register & pay by check in the Advancement Office, 3rd floor of the Owen Center room 304.

 A: Simpson University for Seniors, 2211 College View Drive, Redding, CA 96003.